themindfuldev/tiagorg.github.io-source/source/_posts/2013-10-19-boosting-the-client-side-with-backbone-js-pt.md

 category: talk
 ---

-On October 19th, 2013 I gave this talk (in Portuguese) at [DevDay 2013](http://devday.devisland.com/), about the fundamentals on client-side apps, REST, JSON, MVC and how to blend it all together in a mature JavaScript SPA library from the MV* family, Backbone.js.
+On October 19th, 2013 I gave this talk (in Portuguese) at [DevDay 2013](http://devday.devisland.com/) in Belo Horizonte, MG, Brazil, about the fundamentals on client-side apps, REST, JSON, MVC and how to blend it all together in a mature JavaScript SPA library from the MV* family, Backbone.js.

 #### Video
 [YouTube video link](//www.youtube.com/watch?v=isEsxOogNnY&list=UUuekWCPIBD2XC8Mw86tOy7Q)